 When a powerful hurricane hits Elwood City, everyone's affected.
 Ladonna's dad is called up by the Army Corps of Engineers.
 Muffy relocates to a shelter, while Arthur struggles to reunite lost pets ...

 It's a time of change at Lakewood Elementary.
 Arthur and Buster are going into 4th grade (and will do anything to get the cool new teacher, MC-voiced by special guest B.J.
 Novak).
 Meanwhile, D.W. and...

-The poplular children's books, written by Paulette Bourgeois, come alive in this television series about a turtle named Franklin.
-Each episode has a story of Franklin and his friends. ...
+The popular children's books, written by Paulette Bourgeois, come alive in this television series about a turtle named Franklin.
+Each episode has a story of Franklin and his friends.
+You'll...
 See full summary »

 11 of 12 people found this review helpful.

 Was this review helpful to you?